 A Trio Of Culinary Herb Plants

 We offer top quality culinary herb seeds, but not all varieties grow readily from seed, including top pollinator plants.
 Our solution is to offer a trio of custom-grown starter plants for the most requested varieties, ready to pop into your garden.
 The set of 3 comes you as well rooted plant starts in 2 1/2 inch pots, ready to pop right into your garden or grow in containers.
 Each order has complete planting and growing instructions.
 Grow them to enjoy in the kitchen, as landscape ornamentals and to feed diverse pollinators.

+Plant orders ship directly from our grower, separately from your seed order.
 Sorry, we cannot ship live plants to Hawaii, Puerto Rico or Canada.

 Culinary Herbs Included In Our Trio

 Tuscan Blue Rosemary (Rosmarinus officinalis)

 The pungent aromatic fragrance of rosemary’s needle-like leaves is a perfume no good cook should be without – a favorite of both chefs and home cooks everywhere.
 It’s strong but the subtle piney-mint taste is unbeatable with chicken, pork, lamb, tomatoes, potatoes, corn, and cheeses.
 Add fresh sprigs to vinegar or olive oil for dressings, or use as skewers on the barbecue.
 We love to cook split chicken halves stuffed with handfuls of fresh rosemary over hot coals- when you grow your own plants, you can afford to be lavish!